qrvey/partner-portal/docs/ui-docs/dataviews/chart-types.md

 #### Use Cases
 * To show the amount/percentage of change in the population of people who attend one or more events over a period of time.

-### How to Use It
+### How to Use Line Charts
 Inside Qrvey Composer, there are different places where you can create a Line chart.
 For the purpose of this guide, we will use the Chart Builder where a user can create different types of charts.
-For a general overview of the Chart Builder, please check <a href="docs/ui-docs/dataviews/chart-builder/"> this section</a>.
+For a general overview of the Chart Builder, please check <a href="/docs/ui-docs/dataviews/chart-builder/"> this section</a>.

 To get started, open the chart builder, and a new window will open up in the center of the screen, as shown below.